etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ddl-tool.md

 - **REGISTER_TABLE:** This mode registers a table on the Etendo System, creating a table header.
 It requires a table name and a prefix of a module in development.
 The tool can infer fields like Java Class Name, Description, and Help.
 This mode has a method that fix the java class name with a camelcase style.
 The tool uses a webhook to execute a Java file named RegisterTableWebHook to check if a table name is already registered and then sets parameters as prefix, java class name, data acces level, etc. with Etendo rules.

 - **CREATE_TABLE:** Creates a table on the database using the table name and prefix to build the query with mandatory columns and necessary constraints.
 The mandatory constraints with the ad_org and ad_client table are created withe a method that fix the name if these are longer that 32 characters.
-This query is executed in the database with an Etendo webhook that runs a Java file named CreateTableWebHook.
+This query is executed in the database with an Etendo webhook that runs a Java file named DDLHookWebHook.
 This file uses the parameters given to execute the query with the user data (name of database, local host, etc).

 - **ADD_COLUMN:** This mode modifies the previously created table instead of creating a new one.
 The tool has a list of acceptable data types for each column and this is chosen by the assistant, that also infers if the column can have a null value or if it needs a default value.
 If unsure, it waits for more information.
 It can generate the correct query if the column data type needs a constraint.
-This mode uses the same webhook CreateTableWebHook, cause should execute also a shortest query, but it is build with different params that assistant suppose (data type of the column, if can be null or not, name of the column, default values, etc).
+This mode uses the same webhook DDLHookWebHook, cause should execute also a shortest query, but it is build with different params that assistant suppose (data type of the column, if can be null or not, name of the column, default values, etc).

+- **ADD_FOREIGN:** This mode execute a query to add a foreign key between a parent table and a child table.
+Also can add a relation with an external module.

 - **REGISTER_COLUMNS:** This mode is executed automatically after the ADD_COLUMN mode.
 It creates columns on Etendo System from the database with the previous created columns by calling a webhook that runs a Java file named RegisterColumns.
 This mode ensures that is the correct and unique table where add the columns.

 - **SYNC_TERMINOLOGY:** Cleans the terminology, removing "_" and adding spaces.
 It works by calling a webhook to execute a Java file named SyncTermsWebHook.

-- **REGISTER_WINDOW_AND_TAB:** Registers a window and a table to show the data in the application, also add a menu to provide an easy access.
+- **REGISTER_WINDOW:** Registers a window and a table to show the data in the application, also add a menu to provide an easy access.
 It first checks if there is a window already created with the same name.
-If necessary, the tool can force the creation with a parameter called ForceCreate.
-This mode uses the RegisterWindowAndTabWebHook java file.
+This mode uses the RegisterWindowWebHook java file.

+- **REGISTER_TAB:** Register a tab in a window.
+This mode stablish the name, the tab level and the sequence number runing the RegisterTabWebHook java file.

 - **REGISTER_FIELDS:** Registers the fields of a tab in Etendo System to be recognized for it.
 It works by calling a webhook to run a Java file.